CAR ACCIDENT ATTORNEY IN ALEXANDRIA, VIRGINIA

 Establishing fault in a vehicular accident is often determined by who violated the rules of the road.
 For instance, a rear-ender is generally assumed to be caused by the rear driver who was following too closely.
 Blame for a sideswipe is generally laid on the driver who crossed into the other driver’s lane.

 Liability can also be established by eyewitness testimony, video or photo records, or by a police investigation of the accident.
 Cell phone records can also reveal if the driver was texting or talking at the time of the crash.
+However, this data is not preserved for ever, and it is vital to contact an attorney right away so that we can recover and/or preserve evidence which will help prove your case.

 This brings up Virginia’s rule, known as a “pure contributory negligence rule,” which bars recovery for injuries from the other driver if they played any contributing part in the crash.